Loyalty Ventures files for Chapter 11 bankruptcy protection

 March 10 (Reuters) - Loyalty Ventures Inc LYLT.O said on Friday it had filed for Chapter 11 bankruptcy protection, after the provider of consumer loyalty solutions in November warned of pressure from Russia's invasion of Ukraine, high inflation and rising interest rates.

-The company's shares tumbled more than 60% to 21 cents in trading before the bell.
+The company's shares tumbled more than 45% to 31 cents in early trading.
 The stock fell 92% in 2022 and has lost 76% so far this year.

 Loyalty Ventures helps companies increase shopper traffic and customers by providing data and technology to manage customer loyalty programs.